thebsdbox/gaffer/README.md

 # dockerVM

-A tiny PoC to ok at automating the process of taking pre-existing VMware templates, attempting to bring them to a standard that will allow the deployment of Docker (CE Currently).
+A tiny PoC to look at automating the process of taking pre-existing VMware templates, attempting to bring them to a standard that will allow the deployment of Docker (CE Currently).

 ## Building
 Clone the repository and then: